-Program Type: Outreach for Increasing Recognition of Early Signs of Mental Illness Program

-Promotores(as) de Salud Mental y Bienestar Program is an outreach and education approach to build a relationship with the Latinx community and increase access to mental health services while reducing the stigma associated with mental illness.
-Because Promotores(as) come from the communities they serve, they can address access barriers that arise from cultural and linguistic differences, stigma, and mistrust of the system.
+Program Type: Outreach for Increasing Recognition of Early Signs of Mental Illness Program they serve, they can address access barriers that arise from cultural and linguistic differences, stigma, and mistrust of the system.
 Furthermore, since they usually provide services in the community when and where it is convenient to community members, they help decrease barriers due to limited resources, lack of transportation, and limited availability.
 In addition to coming from the communities they serve, Promotores(as) can be characterized by three Ps: Presence in the community, Persistence, and Patience - this builds trust in the community.
 Relationship with the community is one of the key factors that distinguish Promotores(as) from other health workers.
 The program includes a series of 10 mental health topics that are offered to the Latinx community in 1-hour presentations.
 The topics include anxiety, depression, mental health, schizophrenia, self-care, substance abuse, suicide prevention, trauma, bipolar disorder, and grief & loss.
 Resources are also provided.